SSolarski/customer-reviews-topic-clustering/README.md

 ## Solution Overview

 This project uses BERTopic, an advanced topic modeling technique based on transformers, to analyze textual data from Google reviews of adidas stores in Germany.
 BERTopic allows for the efficient extraction of meaningful topics from large volumes of text, providing a deep understanding of customer feedback.
 Feel free to explore the four notebooks.
 The 04_results contains all the visualizations and discussion of results, while the previous three are the steps taken to generate those results.
-To setup the environment please install all the requirements from the requirements.txt file.

 ### Data Source